 The Front Line Warriors are a group of individuals who are living with HIV.
 They provide presentations and share their stories to help prevent the spread of HIV.
 This perspective is valuable as it puts a face to HIV and a heart to facts and figures.
 Their powerful stories inspire us all.

-If you are interested in having the Frontline Warriors present to your organization or event, please contact PLN's Positive Prevention Coordinator at 250.562.1172.
+If you are interested in having the Frontline Warriors present to your organization or event, please contact PLN's education team at 250.562.1172.

 Outreach HIV/AIDS Educator